The Swiss Army - Fierce Fighting Unit of the Middle Ages

 Landsknecht

-Swiss Guards
+Swiss Guards and Papal Service

 The present day Swiss guards at the Vatican grounds.

-Over the subsequent centuries, Swiss mercenaries continued to participate in European conflicts such as the "War of the Spanish Succession" and the "War of the Austrian Succession."
-They were even enlisted against Britain during the American Revolutionary Wars.
-The final appearance of Swiss mercenaries was noted when a regiment fought for Spain in the Battle of Bailén in 1823.
+Despite this, Swiss forces continued to participate in significant European conflicts, including the War of the Spanish Succession, the War of the Austrian Succession, and even the American Revolutionary War, often fighting on behalf of France and Spain.
+The final appearance of Swiss mercenaries occurred in 1823 at the Battle of Bailén in Spain.

-Much of Swiss History could be seen in the country's symbols:
+Much of Swiss History could be seen in the country's symbols

 Swiss stamp Helvetia.
 She personifies Switzerland